Chewwi7/Intro-to-Software-Engineering-Project/Technical Design/LanguageSelection.md

-# Language Selection
+# Technology Selection
 The following are languages and framework chosen by the developers to implement the LootX website:

-[//]: # (Will research good resaons for selection)
+[//]: # (Will research good reasons for selection)
 ## Languages
 - ### C#:
-    - It has concise syntax that helps save time with development
+    - Comprehensive Syntax: C# has concise syntax that helps save time with development
-    - C# has a lot of source code and documentation online which is helpful with dealing with bugs and errors during implementation
+    - Available Online Documentation: C# has a lot of source code and documentation online which is helpful with dealing with bugs and errors during implementation
-    - C# is a widely used language and this will make expanding our team easier when it comes to scaling up
+    - Well-Known Amongst DevelopersC# is a widely used language and this will make expanding our team easier when it comes to scaling up

 <br>